mas-4/cheap-experiments/README.md

 A Leuchtturm 1916 notebook contains a "Commonplace Book" of encountered proof tricks like "Completing the Square."
 The book will be refined with experience.

-Also, work through the problems in a paper pad and nice notebook and also write them up in LaTeX.
+Work through the problems in a paper pad and nice notebook and also write them up in LaTeX.
 Solve the problems independently multiple times.

 This process will take years.
 But every book completed should add to performance abilities at work.
 There won't be one day after completing this list where "Now you can work on HPC! 🧑‍🎓."
 Likely the list will be refined as the books are completed and you identify paths yourself rather than with help.